Stealing Creator's Workflow: A Creator-Inspired Agentic Framework with Iterative Feedback Loop for Improved Scientific Short-form Generation

 • Grounding in Source Material: During the Preprocessing and Planning stages, SciTalk scrapes scientific papers (e.g., from arXiv) to extract text, images, and figures.
 These are reused throughout the pipeline to ensure factual accuracy and visual grounding, rather than relying on generative visuals.

 • Iterative Feedback Loop: After the initial video composition, multimodal Feedback Agents (e.g., Flashtalk Feedback Agent, Sceneplan Feedback Agent) evaluate specific components using structured metrics.
-Reflector Agents then revise the original generation prompts based on this feedback, allowing each agent to improve its output in subsequent iterations.
+Reflection Agents then revise the original generation prompts based on this feedback, allowing each agent to improve its output in subsequent iterations.

 • Final Evaluation & Refinement: A separate Evaluation Agent provides an end-to-end quality check using human-aligned metrics, ensuring improvements across content accuracy, clarity, visual synchronization, and engagement.
 This setup mirrors how creators iteratively refine videos, resulting in progressively enhanced outputs.